vecxoz/vecstack/README.md

 ### 12. What is *blending*?
 How is it related to stacking?

 Basically it is the same thing.
 Both approaches use predictions as features.
-Often this terms are used interchangably.
+Often this terms are used interchangeably.
 The difference is how we generate features (predictions) for the next level:
 * *stacking*: perform cross-validation procedure and predict each part of train set (OOF)
 * *blending*: predict fixed holdout set